Laerk23/CS506-311ServiceTracker/fa23-team-d/scrum reports/week-5/report.md

 3. Have I run into any issues?
 Do I need help?
 No, I am okay for now.

 ### Rohan Anand
-1. What have I worked on?
+1. Tentaively working on 3rd extension question.
-2. What will I be working on next?
+2. Laerk, Gersian and I will be working on it.
-3. Have I run into any issues?
-Do I need help?
+3. No, no.